 Karabin Farms also has tons of other fun events like tractor rides and, of course, tasty fall treats.
 There is also a petting area so families can check out some of the animals that are right at the farms.
 Kids especially love this about Karabin Farms!

 Next is Silverman’s Farm, one of the best pumpkin patches in Connecticut.
 It’s located in Easton on Sport Hill Road and is a great one to visit if you’re traveling in that area of the state.
 In addition to the great pumpkin patch, Silverman’s Farm has tons of fall festivities perfect for families visiting the area.

 There’s weekend live music too, which is super fun.
-Children can have fun petting the animals from the farm and enjoy some delicious apple cider donuts from the shop.
+Children can have fun petting the animals from the farm, taking hayrides, and enjoying some delicious apple cider donuts from the shop.
 What more could you want?

 The food at Warrup’s Farm is also incredible.
 Don’t leave without at least trying some of the delicious apple cider.
 They also sometimes have other treats made with ingredients from the farm, so don’t miss out.